mrachh/curve-resamplers/README.md

 Installation
 -------------
-* To install the fortran library, run `make install' after copying over the appropriate version of make.inc depending on the operating system (none is needed for linux).
-To verify successful installation of the library, run `make examples'.
+* To install the fortran library, run `make install` after copying over the appropriate version of make.inc depending on the operating system (none is needed for linux).
+To verify successful installation of the library, run `make examples`.
 This should run both the tests and successful installation would end in a small error in the last line of the run.